Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: The -Veronese subalgebra of the Yang-Baxter algebra , its generators and relations

-\begin{proof} There is a one-to-one correspondence between the set of relations of the algebra $B$ and the set of nontrivial orbits of $\rho_d$.
-Each nontrivial relation of $B$ corresponds to a nontrivial orbit of $\rho_d$, say
+\begin{proof} For simplicity of notation we set $\rho_d= \rho$.
+It is clear that there is a one-to-one correspondence between the set of relations of the algebra $B$ and the set of nontrivial orbits of the map $\rho$.

+By definition each nontrivial relation of the Yang-Baxter algebra $B$ corresponds to a nontrivial orbit of $\rho$, and vice versa.
+Say